2022 Microbial Pathogenesis in Alzheimer’s Research Grant

-Total salary support for PI should not exceed $15,000 (this includes fringe cost).
+Total salary support for PI and Co-PI (if applicable) should not exceed $15,000 each (this includes fringe cost).

 Application should be submitted as an Adobe PDF document along with a budget page in Excel format.
+Excel sheets should be converted to PDF and uploaded along with Justification.
 Budget and justification should not exceed two pages.

 All applications must be submitted in standard American English.

 All terms must be spelled out the first time the term is used and note the appropriate abbreviation in parentheses.
 The abbreviation may be used thereafter.

 Paper size, page layout, and font size refer to the format of the NIH Grant (https://tinyurl.com/y9k64fwl)

 Use standard letter paper (8½ X 11”)

 Minimum margins are one-half inch on top, bottom, left, and right for all pages.

 Use a single column format like this document.